 The POWs were allowed to travel anywhere they wanted in Japan after September 2, 1945.
 When Andy heard that American troops were in the southern part of the island, he went to find the Americans.
 Looking back on this, Andy could not believe how "nuts" he was to do this.

-Andy returned to the United States in October 1945, on the USS Joseph T. Dickman, APA 13.
-When he returned, he stayed at Letterman Hospital for two days, then was transferred to Birmingham Hospital in Van Nuys, California.
+Andy returned to the United States on October 16, 1945, on the U.S.S.
+Joseph T. Dyckman , APA 13.
+When he returned to San Francisco, he stayed at Letterman Hospital for two days, then was transferred to Birmingham Hospital in Van Nuys, California.
 The reason for this was that while he had been a POW, his family had moved to California.
-Andy was discharged from military service on March 7, 1946.
-Today, he resides in Oregon.
+Andy was discharged from military service on March 7, 1946. and later moved to Oregon.